So many new (and fantastic) Italian spots in the City

-From the housemade pasta to pizza al taglio (cut by size with scissors) and focaccia and more, the Abruzzi-inspired food at Cafe Campli is comforting, flavorful and perfectly portioned.
+From the housemade pasta and focaccia to deviled eggs and more, the Abruzzi-inspired food at Cafe Campli is comforting, flavorful and perfectly portioned.
 My favorite thing so far has been the Alla Lanterna – lemon-butter spaghetti chitarra (long, grooved noodles) with roasted garlic, cauliflower + garbanzo puree (OMG so good) and anchovy breadcrumbs.
 My dining companion got that dish, but I stole a few bites and am 100% ordering that next time!
-Check them out on Instagram and be sure to follow their stories so you can see cocktails, happy hour specials and more.
+Check them out on Instagram and be sure to follow their stories so you can see cocktails (including very nice non-alcoholic ones), happy hour specials and more.
 They’re even doing monthly Italian meetups so people can come together and work on their Italian language skills.
 I love that!

 Allora was by far my best meal of 2022.
 I’d heard really good things about Allora from friends and also via social media, but I didn’t know much about it going in.
 I knew it was Roman-inspired, which we don’t have a lot of here in Baltimore and I heard it was from the family of the beloved Little Italy restaurant.
 As we enjoyed each dish, the meal got better and better.